ponderworthy/MultiJACK/README.md

 # MultiJACK

 This project contains a fully operational demo of a framework which increases available audio DSP power available to a [JACK audio](http://www.jackaudio.org/) setup within a single multicore motherboard, using multiple JACK processes in concert, connected via IP transport.
 It also forms a beginning for very seamless cooperation of multiple motherboards.
+It has been implemented for production use in the [Box of No Return](https://ponderworthy.github.io/the-box-of-no-return/).

+## Practical Advantages

+First and last and most of all, we can get a lot more flexibility, a lot more simultaneous complex patch setup, on one motherboard, provided we have major CPU; the current working example uses a 4 GHz octocore AMD.

+Second of all we get a much more stable system, which stays running even through momentary overloads.
+In a single-JACK system, a major overload will provoke static and serious unpleasantry through the sound system; when we do MultiJACK, if the major processing is done with clients the 'soft' servers (see below) and not the 'hard' server, overload means silent cutout of just the active chain, not static, and also means it will come back when it can.

 ## History and Theory